grondilu/bitcoin-bash-tools/README.md

 for padding.

-Therefore, the `bech32` function in this library does not read binary data, but merely creates a Bech32 string from a human readable part and a non signed data part :
+Therefore, the `bech32` function in this library does not read binary data, but merely creates a Bech32 string from a human readable part and a non checked data part :

     $ bech32 this-part-is-readable-by-a-human qpzry